ahcode0919/xcsimctl/README.md

-pair                Create a new watch and phone pair. unpair              Unpair a watch and phone pair. pair_activate       Set a given pair as active. erase               Erase a device's contents and settings. boot                Boot a device. shutdown            Shutdown a device. rename              Rename a device.
+pair                Create a new watch and phone pair. unpair              Unpair a watch and phone pair. pair_activate       Set a given pair as active.
+Complete - erase    Erase a device's contents and settings. boot                Boot a device. shutdown            Shutdown a device. rename              Rename a device.